 Extending Mode of Operation Claim for Premises Liability Cases in Massachusetts

 A recent decision by the Massachusetts Supreme Judicial Court (SJC) may present a new challenge for business owners, especially those who provide “self-service” options for their customers.
 In the recent case of Bowers vs. P. Wile’s, Inc., the court overturned a prior ruling that was in the Defendant’s favor, finding that the Plaintiff had sufficient grounds to hold the Defendant liable on the basis of the “mode of operation” rule.
 Read on to learn more about the case, learn about the common issues in a Boston construction premises liability case and it’s impact from our Boston personal injury lawyer.

 The Plaintiff alleged that the Defendant was liable for injuries she suffered after tripping on a stone that had migrated from a gravel area near a “self-service” concrete walkway leading into an area of the store where landscaping items were displayed.
 The Plaintiff alleged that the Defendant knew that migration of stones from the gravel area created a risk for tripping on the walkway and had failed to take measures to avert the risk.

-Counsel for the Defendant argued that under the premise liability laws, the Plaintiff had to prove that the Defendant had “constructive notice of the presence of stone on the walkway”, something the Plaintiff admittedly could not do because she did not know how the stone ended up on the walkway, nor how long it had been there when she tripped.
+Counsel for the Defendant argued that under the premises liability laws, the Plaintiff had to prove that the Defendant had “constructive notice of the presence of stone on the walkway”, something the Plaintiff admittedly could not do because she did not know how the stone ended up on the walkway, nor how long it had been there when she tripped.

 The Plaintiff’s Wakefield personal injury lawyer then argued that his client could prevail under the “mode of operation” rule and that he would establish that the Defendant knew that the stone was on the walkway because the Defendant used the self-service gravel area as part of daily business operations.
 Therefore, the Defendant knew that customers walking on the gravel area could dislodge stones onto the walkway. an employee of the Defendant testified that staff was required to check the walkway every 15 minutes for stones, due to concern that customers walking in and around the gravel area might dislodge stones onto the walkway.